If the sight of a plate of broccoli makes you gag, this post is for you!

 - What Are the Best-Tasting Vegetables? (the NF Veggie Challenge)

-Do you really know WHY they’re good for you?
-Let me jump into a few reasons why vegetables kick ass.
+Let me jump into a few reasons why they kick ass.

 Think of vegetables as one of our body’s most efficient fuel sources: they are packed full of vital macro and micronutrients.

 Just take a look at our article on how to eat healthy – it should be no surprise that vegetables take up half the plate in our “healthy plate” strategy.

 Simply put: vegetables are the backbone of any solid diet.

 2) They fill you up, without “filling you up.”